menacit/practical_cryptography_course/06-basics_recap.md

 Same key is used for encryption and decryption.

 ### Asymmetric cryptography
-Different keys are used for
+Different keys are used forencryption and decryption ("public" and "private" key).
-encryption and decryption.
 Can also be used for "digital signatures".

 ### Cryptographic hash functions